 Ok, we're excited to be back after so much blog silence.
 Now, I was calling this my tribal manicure, but in an effort to be less casually racist*, I am changing its name to Aztec manicure because I think it looks a lot like traditional Aztec textiles in color and pattern.
 I was inspired by a Southwestern look done by the inimitable Pierre, I just decided to top him and do a whole damn manicure in this style.
+I'm really pleased with how these turned out!

 In case you are wondering, yes, this did take me for-fucking-ever.
 I spread this one out over three days, doing three or four nails per day.
 Each session was probably a couple hours long.
 So we're gonna clock this mani in at 6 hours of work.
 (Wow!
 Writing that out makes it sound infinitely more insane!)